mamba2410/void-dots/README.md

 <code>linkfiles</code> can take three arguments, the source for installation (default: the users current working directory), the destination for installation (default: $HOME), and the directory of where to store moved dotfiles (default: $HOME/.old_dots/*current time*/).
 </ul>

+<h3>More Customisation</h3>
+The file <code>targets</code> contains all of the target dotfiles to link, with paths relative to <code>$HOME</code>.
+If you don't want a file linked, remove the path in that file and delete the symlink that is already there.

+The file <code>dirs</code> contains the directories that will be created when <code>install</code> is run and the option is selected.
+As with <code>targets</code>, all of the directories are relative to <code>$HOME</code> and the user can add or remove directories as they so choose.

 \* Included are/will be branches for other distros, like raspbian.
 The raspbian branch is similar, but removes most of the the X components, like i3, polybar etc.
 I haven't figured out what to do with it yet, but it's mainly so that I can have consistent aliases/shell prompts across the systems.